ma-compbio/DANGO/README.md

 - scikit-learn
 - tqdm
 - xgboost (used in the baseline, if you don't plan to run the baseline, it's not required)
+- gpytorch (if using gpr for uncertainty estimation)

 ## Data used in this repo